Greek e-books and e-invoices myDATA

 Note - whilst termed e-invoicing by the Greek authorities, this model is actually closer to transaction reporting seen in Spain's SII and other EU countries recently.
 There is no Greek requirement to send e-invoices to the customer; only to report transaction details to the tax office.

 The new timetable for submitting electronic VAT information to AADE is below.
 For 2021, date may be transmitted within 5 days of the issuance on mandated invoice, but at latest by the 20th of the month following.

 E-invoices by businesses

-- 1 Apr 2021for businesses producing e-invoices via their accounting / ERP systems or manually
+- 1 July 2021 for businesses producing e-invoices via their accounting / ERP systems or manually

 Retail sector reporting

 - 1 Jan 2021 transaction data for businesses not obliged to use the approved cash registers